Thursday, March 26, 2020

 - If you hold events, look over the new properties for marking them virtual, postponed or canceled.

-- Review the guidance from Google My Business on how to change your business hours or indicate temporary closures.
+- Learn how to change your business hours or indicate temporary closures.

 - Review the resources from Google for Small Business on how to communicate with customers and employees, for working remotely and modifying advertising campaigns.